 So you’re thinking of hiring a virtual bookkeeper?

-I’ve you’ve made it to this blog post, you’ve probably already considered that you might need a bookkeeper.
-In this article I hope to show you the benefits of hiring a virtual bookkeeper, instead of an ordinary bookkeeper.
+If you’ve been running a business for a while you’ve probably already considered that you might need a bookkeeper.
+In this article I hope to show you the benefits of hiring a virtual bookkeeper, instead of a regular, onsite bookkeeper.
 If you have any questions, please let me know.

 Reason one: You’re already online.